Protection Planning

 Term insurance covers you for a set period and is typically lower cost.
 Whole life insurance provides permanent coverage, builds guaranteed cash value, and may serve estate planning purposes.
 The right choice depends on your goals and timeline.

 They serve different purposes.
-Life insurance protects your dependents if you die.
-Critical illness insurance gives you a financial cushion if you survive a serious illness.
-Many financial advisors recommend considering both, depending on your circumstances.
+Life insurance protects your dependents if you die; critical illness insurance gives you a financial cushion if you survive a serious illness.
+Many advisors recommend considering both, depending on your circumstances.

 Generally, the younger and healthier you are, the lower your premiums.
-Significant life events — marriage, having children, purchasing a home, starting a business — are common triggers for reviewing insurance needs.
+Significant life events — marriage, having children, buying a home, starting a business — are common triggers for reviewing insurance needs.

 Explore Your Insurance Options With a Licensed Advisor